b2io/handbook/benefits.md

 ## Jury Duty

-> Are there any allocations for Bereavement?
+> Are there any allocations for Jury Duty?

 ## Voting Leave